hypervel/hypervel.org/docs/docs/broadcasting.md

 ### Reverb

-You may install Reverb using the Composer package manager:
+While Hypervel doesn't have built-in Reverb support, you have the option to set up Reverb separately by installing it in an independent Laravel project and running it from there.
+You may install Reverb using the Composer package manager in your Laravel project:

 ```shell:no-line-numbers
 composer require laravel/reverb